Andrea-moth/sdir/README.md

 Discord: Ranni simp#2453

-**This was coded for linux, the colour scheme will break on Windows or Mac**
+**This was coded for linux, the colour scheme will break on Windows**

 ---